 - Head injuries

 If you’ve suffered one of the injuries listed above or another kind of injury as a result of inadequate PPE, get in touch with our team today for expert advice on personal protective equipment claims.

 - See a doctor– There is only one place to begin, and this is with seeing a medical professional.
-This is a step a lot of people bypass when they have suffered a minor injury, as they would rather cope with it themselves.
-However, if you do this, you are going to seriously damage your chances of getting compensation.
-The medical report is an imperative piece of evidence that needs to be used when determining how much money you will receive.
+The medical report is an important piece of evidence that needs to be used when determining how much money you will receive.

 - Write down everything that happened– It is always a good idea to sit down and make a note of everything that occurred.
 This will guarantee that you don’t forget any vital details later down the line.